- What is the Emergency Hardship Program?

 U-M Emergency Hardship Program provides financial assistance to staff through the Emergency Hardship Fund when they:

-- Have suffered an emergency or catastrophic situation that has caused temporary, sudden and non-recurring financial situation (e.g., natural disaster, family crisis, acute illness)
+- Have suffered an emergency or catastrophic situation that has caused temporary, sudden, or non-recurring financial situation (e.g., natural disaster, family crisis, acute illness)

 - Are unable to meet immediate, essential expenses

 - Have not received a grant from the Emergency Hardship Program within the last 24 months.

 Financial assistance is based on demonstrated need, short-term nature of the financial hardship and available funding.
 All grants are considered income and subject to all applicable income taxes.

 All active staff and faculty members are eligible if they:

 - Are an employee in good standing with no current disciplinary action